grafana/grafana/docs/sources/datasources/tempo.md

 # Tempo data source

-Grafana ships with built-in support for Tempo a high volume, minimal dependency trace storage, OSS tracing solution from Grafana Labs.
-Add it as a data source, and you are ready to query your traces in [Explore]({{< relref "../explore/" >}}).
+Grafana ships with built-in support for Tempo, a high volume, minimal dependency trace storage, OSS tracing solution from Grafana Labs.
+Add it as a data source, and you are ready to query your traces in [Explore]({{< relref "../explore" >}}).

 ## Add data source